Wedding Rituals (Pelli – పెళ్ళి)

 The bride and groom shower rice on each other as family and friends join in, blessing their marriage with happiness, prosperity, and playful joy.

-Arundhati Nakshatram (అరుంధతి నక్షత్రం – Guiding Star Ritual)
+Arundhati Nakshatram (అరుంధతి నక్షత్రం – Finding the Twin Stars)

 Appaginthalu (అప్పగింతలు – Sending Off the Bride)